gbif/ssg-gb26/content/05_travel-accommodation/en.md

 There are a number of hotels located in close vicinity of the GB26 event locations.
 The hotels are also within walking distance from the train staion Leiden Centraal.

 Early booking is advised.
-A high demand for hotel rooms is expected as there will be another conference in Leiden in the same period.
+A high demand for hotel rooms is expected in Leiden as the Biodiversity_Next conference will take place in the same period.

 **City Resort Hotel**
 Bargelaan 180
 2333 CW  Leiden
 [cityresorthotelleiden.nl](https://cityresorthotelleiden.nl/)

-A special price of €131.50 per person per nigh, including breakfast is offered when using the code **BIODIVERSITY19**.
+A special price of €131.50 per person per nigh, including breakfast is offered when using the code ***BIODIVERSITY19***.
 Click 'Book now', in the field 'Add code' select 'Group Attendee' and enter the code into the next field.

 **Tulip Inn and Golden Tulip Hotel**